NL

 "Even the math.
 If you look at the math book, it ties in biblical concepts.
 It teaches the children all the concepts they need to know, but it ties in that Christian part of it.
 The biblical aspect of it," said Hodder.

-She said they want parents to have "another option."
+Hodder said she and the committee who founded the new school want parents to have "another option."

 "People don't always want to maybe send their children to a public school," she said.
 "With the class sizes and different other things."